oceanprotocol/ocean.py/READMEs/setup.md

 You need to set `NETWORK_URL`, `AQUARIUS_URL`, and `PROVIDER_URL` somehow.

 Above, you set these values using envvars.
 However, you can also set them in a config file.
-Let's do that.
+Let's do that!

 1. Create a file, named e.g. `config.ini`
 2. Create just one envvar to point to the config file.
 In your terminal: `export CONFIG_FILE=config.ini`